Our problem-solving clinic for refugees

 Read more about the Charity running this project.

-Molly has worked on problem-solving support at CARAS for more than five years, designed the drop-in and has managed its delivery.
+Molly is a qualified social worker who has worked on problem-solving support at CARAS for more than five years.

 Elly is Managing Director of CARAS, supervising the delivery of our projects, and is responsible for ensuring the safety of our service users.